 Future Advocacy was founded by Olly Buston who was a key architect of the Make Poverty History Campaign.
 Olly was Europe Director of Bono and Bob Geldof’s ‘ONE’ advocacy and campaign group for 7 years and has also worked as Director of the Walk Free anti-slavery movement.
 Olly was recently named as a top UK AI Influencer.
 Olly received a distinction for his Master’s in Development Studies from the LSE and a First Class in Social & Political Sciences from Cambridge University.
 Olly loves writing.
 He has drafted numerous policy reports; a tweet for the Pope; and the script for a campaign film featuring a host of Hollywood stars.
 He is currently (very slowly) writing a screenplay.
 Olly is a Fellow of the Royal Society of Arts and sits on the Data Ethics Advisory Board of Profusion.

-With over eight years experience in campaigns and communication roles across the health sector, our Head of Advocacy and Communications, Victoria Gilbert, is well versed in campaigning at a national and international level.
+With ten years experience in campaigns and communication roles across the health sector, our Head of Advocacy and Communications, Victoria Gilbert, is well versed in campaigning at a national and international level.
 Her experience ranges from designing and delivering high impact creative campaigns with health organisations around the world, through to collaborating with patient rights campaigners across sub-Saharan Africa on cross-disease advocacy initiatives.
 Victoria has also worked in Press Office at the UK Department of Health.
 She has a Masters from the London School of Economics in Social Policy, where she researched European and Comparative approaches to health policies, particularly in relation to minority groups.
 In her spare time, Victoria volunteers for a refugee mental health charity and is studying for a diploma in horticulture.

 Iona is a Research, Advocacy and Communications Consultant at Future Advocacy.
 She joined following a year working for Debate Mate, a charity dedicated to improving social mobility by equipping young people with skills in communication and critical thinking.
 She has a Master’s degree in Human Rights from the London School of Economics, where her research focused on post-colonialism and citizenship law, and a First Class degree in International Relations from King’s College London.